 A sign of a great ESL activity is a class full of students who are happily participating and speaking English.
 This game is one of the best, according to those criteria.

 How to Play Find Someone Who Bingo:

 1. Optional: prepare Bingo grid cards and a PowerPoint with questions before class.
 Otherwise, have students use notebook paper.
 Tell them what size grid to draw: 3×3, 4×4, or 5×5.

-2. Have students fill in their grid with items from the PPT or whiteboard, or create their own, according to a given topic, such as hobbies or likes/dislikes.
+2. Have students fill in their bingo card with items from the PPT or white board, or create their own, according to a given topic, such as hobbies or likes/dislikes.

-3. Have students mingle and ask questions to match students to their grid spaces.
+3. Have students mingle and ask questions to match students to their bingo card spaces.
 For example student A asks, “Do you like apples?”
 If student B answers, “Yes, I do,” student A writes their name in the “apples” box and moves to the next student.

 4. The first student to get a Bingo by finding different students to complete their grid is the winner.

 Follow-Up for this People Bingo Game